utat-ss/HERON-documentation/getting-started/avr-toolchain-install-win.md

-# AVR Programming on Windows INCOMPLETE
+# Installing the AVR Toolchain on Windows

 The following tutorial will help you get started with AVR programming on Windows.
-After finishing this tutorial, you'll be ready to compile and upload programs onto AVR microcontrolers.
+After finishing this tutorial, you'll be ready to compile and upload programs onto AVR microcontrollers.

 ## WinAVR